Last Updated on 13th May 2022 by Sophie Nadeau

-A Little History of Piccadilly Circus and its surrounds:
+A Little History of Piccadilly Circus and its surrounds

 The origin for the name ‘Piccadilly’ is incredibly interesting; the ‘piccadil’ part comes from a 17th century neck collar worn by men and was invented by Roger Baker who lived in the area.

 The Circus part comes not from some nearby attraction but the actual architecture of the area; the name comes from the Roman word ‘circus’ meaning circle or ring.

-Hamley’s- Regent Street
+Shop for toys at Hamley’s- Regent Street

-By stocking over 50,000 toys in their flagship store, Hamley’s is not only the oldest toy shop in the world but also one of the biggest!
+By stocking over 50,000 toys in their flagship store, Hamley’s is not only the oldest toy shop in the world but also one of the largest!
 We all know the saying- ‘everyone’s a kid at heart’ etc etc. Well, when I visited, I really wanted a demonstration of Every.
 Single.
 Gadget.
 In there!
 Who doesn’t want a toy car that can be driven on any surface?!

 Topshop- Oxford Circus, Oxford Street

-Very close to Fortnum and Mason’s, the flagship Waterstones store is enormous.
+Very close to the illustrious Fortnum and Mason’s, the flagship Waterstones store is simply enormous.
 It’s no secret that I absolutely love books and there is every possibility that I could spend days exploring this store!
 According to the Waterstones’ Website, every single one of their stores is specifically tailored to suit the people who shop in them!

 Whilst I may love reading, I also love coffee and so a combination of the two is often close to heavenly!
 The flagship store near Piccadilly tube station has a café set at the back of the store and is well worth a visit with your new purchase!